top of page

 INTERNATIONAL AIRFARE

 Participants are responsible for their own air transportation to Addis Ababa airport where the journey begins.
-Many airlines serve this airport, including ETHIOPIAN AIRLINES, a highly regarded carrier with high marks for both safety and service.
+Many airlines serve this airport, from North America, Europe and Asia, including ETHIOPIAN AIRLINES, a highly regarded carrier with high marks for both safety and service.
 Ethiopian Airlines is a member of the Star Alliance.
-The 3 internal flights on this journey are also with Ethiopian Airlines and are included in the cost of the journey IF you travel to Ethiopia with Ethiopian Airlines (if not there is a surcharge of $300).
+The 3 internal flights on this journey are also with Ethiopian Airlines and are included in the cost of the journey IF you travel to Ethiopia with Ethiopian Airlines (if not there is a surcharge of $400).

 Ethiopian visa is easily obtainable online for cost of $82.